kyma-project/kyma/docs/serverless/05-01-serverless-envs.md

 | **FUNC_TIMEOUT**       | Specifies the number of seconds to execute code before terminating execution. | Number | 180           |
 | **REQ_MB_LIMIT**       | Payload body size limit in megabytes                                          | Number | 1             |

 See [this file](https://github.com/kubeless/runtimes/blob/master/stable/nodejs/kubeless.js) to get deeper understanding of how exactly those values are used.
-That express app is internally used to run Functions.
+This Express server is internally used to run Functions.

 See the example of a function with such environmental variables set: